eurostat/eurostat-map.js/docs/tutos/quick/README.md

 For each map characteristic to change, insert a line with the **name** of the characteristic (such as ```.title```) and the desired **value** (such ```"Population in Europe"```).

-List of caracteristics is described in the [API reference](../../reference.md).
+The list of caracteristics is described in the [documentation](../../reference.md).

 The most important characteristic is of course the statistical data to show on the map, as described in the next section.

 ### Choose the Eurostat statistics

 Too show some specific Eurostat data, note the code of the corresponding database as indicated on [Eurostat website](https://ec.europa.eu/eurostat/web/main/data/database).
-For example, to select data on at-risk-of-poverty population, note the code is **ilc_li41**.
+For example, to select *data on at-risk-of-poverty population by NUTS 2 region*, note the code is **ilc_li41**.

 ![Eurostat website code](eb_code.png)